Has the All Ordinaries Index Peaked for the Year?

 As I mentioned in my report last week, to prove that the market is bullish we need to see it trade above the high of 6,314 points set on 9 June.
 While I still believe the market will rise up over the next few weeks to trade around 6,600 points, right now the All Ordinaries Index is searching for its yearly high, which will likely occur this month.
 If the bears take hold of the market this week and push it down, then we may have already seen the high, and as such, we may need to reassess our targets, as further falls are likely.

 Until there is more certainty about the direction of the market, I recommend investors remain patient, as there is still a probability the market could turn to fall away and test the March lows.

 For now good luck and good trading.

-Dale Gillham is Chief Analyst at Wealth Within and international bestselling author of How to Beat the Managed Funds by 20%.
-He is also author of the award winning book Accelerate Your Wealth—It’s Your Money, Your Choice, which is available in all good book stores and online.
+Dale Gillham is Chief Analyst at Wealth Within and the international bestselling author of How to Beat the Managed Funds by 20%.
+He is also the author of the award-winning book Accelerate Your Wealth—It’s Your Money, Your Choice, which is available in all good bookstores and online.